rajmacurry/CoDaS_Project_Streamlit_Framework/README.md

 ## 🤝 Contributing

-This is a collaborative project developed by a 4-person team.
+This is a collaborative project developed by a 4-person team:
+1. Raj Maharjan (@rajmacurry)
+2. Ahmad Ashraf Zargar (ahmadzargar)
+3. Zhesan Malik (zshancs)
+4. Shreya Jindal

 For contributions:

 1. Follow the established code structure and naming conventions
 2. Test all database interactions thoroughly